thepolarbear0818/blog/pages/docs/features.md

 - Remove all the distracting and sponsored content from the home page.
 - Remove the Pocket extension at compile time.
 - Remove Mozilla VPN ads.
-- Disable Firefox accounts and Firefox Sync through policies.
+- Disable Firefox accounts and Firefox Sync.
 - Disable extension recommendations.

 ## Others